How far have you come from the work you planned at the beginning of the year? Do you have any idea about what worked and what didn’t? And why?

 - Gather all data that points at the symptoms of poor performance

-- Specify and analyze inputs which include environment, resources and history.
+- Specify and analyze inputs which include the environment, resources and history.
 And define your organization’s strategy.

 - Identify which outputs are required at individual, group and organizational levels to meet the strategic objectives